vkvasan944/Sales-Data-Dashboard/README.md

 ### Inventory Management:
 Monitor and manage inventory for AAA Batteries (4-pack) and LG Dryer to ensure that stock levels match demand.

-City-Specific Initiatives:
+### City-Specific Initiatives:
 Explore opportunities to increase sales in cities like Austin through localized marketing efforts and tailored promotions.

-Peak Time Promotions:
+### Peak Time Promotions:
 Leverage the 7 pm peak period by running special promotions or flash sales during this time to maximize revenue.

-Weekend Marketing:
+### Weekend Marketing:
 Continue to focus on weekend sales, potentially with weekend-specific promotions, while maintaining a strong weekday presence.

-About
+### About
-Meriskill Internship project to Analyze sales data, identify trends, top-selling products, and revenue metrics for business decision-making.
+This project to Analyze sales data, identify trends, top-selling products, and revenue metrics for business decision-making.

-Topics
-excel powerbi-visuals powerbidashboard
-Resources
- Readme
- Activity
-Stars
- 2 stars
-Watchers
- 2 watching
-Forks
- 0 forks
-Report repository
-Releases
-No releases published
-Packages
-No packages published
-Footer
-© 2024 GitHub, Inc.
-Footer navigation
-Terms
-Priva